 The history of the Savoia family, and its relationship with Italy, is long and complicated, and both positive and negative.
-The House of Savoia is the former Royal House of Italy, which was responsible for the unification of Italy 151 years ago.
+The House of Savoia is the former Royal House of Italy, which was responsible for the unification of Italy more than 150 years ago.
 At the beginning, the vision of the Savoia's was strong, but unfortunately towards the end of their dynasty, they were not as protective of the country and handled World War II in a way that wasn't exactly regal.
 A combination of their actions and leftist opposition to the monarchy forced the male line of the Savoia into to exile.
 Prince Vittorio Emanuele IV grew up outside of Italy, and his son Emanuele Filiberto was also born abroad without the possibility of setting foot on Italian soil until a change was made in the Italian constitution in 2002.

 Emanuele Filiberto grew up in Switzerland, very close to Italy, but only able to see the country his family once ruled on television.
 Through television Emanuele also got the Italian people acquainted with his face, participating in Italian shows live from Geneva.
 While at the beginning these shows seemed like an innocent look into his life, in reality they morphed into a multimillion dollar career that easily replaced his earlier occupation as a financier.
 Emanuele's popularity really grew once he was allowed to return to Italy, and the networks battled to get him onto their shows.